arty-arty/zkMatch/readme.md

-# zkMatch
+# 👥zkMatch
 is a two-party system to prove encrypted information match.
 It is a building block for verified gaming.

 Two millionaires want to see if they have equal wealth without disclosing how rich they are.
 This is Social-Millionaire problem.
 Here is my solution using NIZK proofs and eliptic curves.
 I implement it inside of a smart contract.

-Surprisingly, once on a blockchain, this has a multidue applications: homework assignment verification, thinking biger, a way to port any puzzle game to blockchain, and even a web3 captcha to protect against the dark side of AI - robots🤖.
+Surprisingly, once on a blockchain, this has a multidue applications: homework assignment verification, thinking biger, a way to port any puzzle game to blockchain, and even a web3 captcha to protect against the dark side of AI - 🦾.

 # So how does verified match help games?